 Step 1: Read the feedback that tutors have given on your assignments.
 This will usually help to inform you of the areas that you need to improve.

 Step 2: Refer to the module handbook and the scoring/assessment criteria for each assignment.
 Make a note of the things that you may have missed.
 For example, are you presenting the work in the required format?
-Have you include a reference list?
-Have you demonstrate a wide range or reading and knowledge?
+Have you included a reference list?
+Have you demonstrated a wide range or reading and knowledge?